MinhTran789/Drosophila-willistoni-de-novo-genome-assembly/README.md

 - BWA/Samtools: https://hub.docker.com/r/dukegcb/bwa-samtools

 # Output files
-Output files are too large to be uploaded to Github, I can generate the download links when requested or share a DNAnexus project containing the result files.
+Most output files are too large to be uploaded to Github, I can generate the download links when requested or share a DNAnexus project containing the result files.

+For Canu assembly from PacBio long sequencing reads and Platanus assembly from Illumina short reads, Quast was used to generate quality assessment reports.
+These reports can be found in the `quast_reulst` folder.

 # Progress
 Tasks were executed one-by-one for ease of debugging.
 The workflow was not used, but the aim is to be able to run the entire workflow once each task has been configured correctly.